 Now Thailand has serious educational problems.
 It is in desperate need of teachers, but to teach here they really should have degrees….So these degrees surface on CV’s for foreigners applying for jobs here.

-Take for instance Dr. Edward Roy Krishnan, formerly a major contributor to the Bangkok Post’s education supplement and a Malaysian on Indian origin.
+Take for instance Dr. Edward Roy Krishnan, formerly a major contributor to the Bangkok Post’s education supplement and a Malaysian of Indian origin.

-Actually large parts of Roy Krishnan’s over the top CV – are true, although every meeting he attends he seems to put down as something of a ‘Research Project’.
+Actually parts of Roy Krishnan’s over the top CV – are true, although every meeting he attends he seems to put down as something of a ‘Research Project’.
+His degrees are not though.

 And despite his peculiar qualifications he has carried everything off so well in the foreign education community in Bangkok that he has become something of a star in it.
-Although he is Malaysian he does not show any Malaysian academic achievements at all apart from British GCE ‘O’ Levels – taken at the ages of 15 and 16 but he does not state which one or ones he got.
+Although he is Malaysian he does not show any accredited Malaysian academic achievements at all apart from British GCE ‘O’ Levels – taken at the age 16, but he does not state which one or ones he got.

 Pupils in the UK passing ‘O levels’ will not be admitted to University with those qualifications.
 They will require ‘A’ levels or in Scotland ‘Higher Certificates’.

-What this man lacks in boring pieces of paper from legitimate universities – he has more than made up for by self promotion and what nobler sentiment.
+What this man lacks in boring pieces of paper from legitimate universities – he has more than made up for by self promotion and dodgy diplomas and degrees.

-1. First he says he is a Dr of Philosophy in Education from Vinayaka Missions University in Tamil Nadu.(To be completed).
-Well lets not contest that one.
+1. First, he says, he is a Dr of Philosophy in Education from Vinayaka Missions University in Tamil Nadu.(To be completed).
+Well lets not bother to contest that one.

 2. But then comes another Ph.D in Applied Psychology from, wait for it, the Open University for Complimentary Medicines given in December 2002.
 Yes you’ve guessed it – there’s no such place.
 It’s what is known as a ‘diploma mill’ and one of the most famous ones, possibly the biggest in the world.
 It has reportedly sold millions of degrees.
 It is not recognised by any authority in Sri Lanka where it is allegedly based.